 From what we understand the devices listed on TIDAL’s website are network media servers with the TIDAL app already installed on their operating systems, that’s all.
 No difference in audio quality or anything else as compared to their downloadable app, just that TIDAL comes pre-installed on those devices.
 The only notable exception is that if you're listening to TIDAL on a computer, the only web browser that supports the full audio quality is Google Chrome.

-Bluetooth has a delay of about 30ms (milliseconds) so you can watch videos from Youtube, for example, and stream out the audio through B1 to your stereo system without any noticeable lag between the video and audio.
+Bluetooth has a delay of about 30ms (milliseconds) so you can watch videos and stream audio without any noticeable lag.

 Some turntables do not have a built-in preamps and as a result you will need to add an external phono preamp between your turntable and the A5+ Wireless.
 Many turntables, however, (such as the Music Hall USB-1 or Audio Technica AT-LP120) have a built-in preamp and include a switch on the back for "line" or “phono”.
 For Audioengine powered speakers select "line".